lixuanxian/connect-mongoose-only/README.md

 yarn test
 ```

-The tests use a database called `connect-mongo-test`.
+The tests use a database called `connect-mongoose-only-test`.

 ## Showcase

-Open source projects and production apps using `connect-mongo`.
+Open source projects and production apps using `connect-mongoose-only`.
 Feel free to add yours in a pull request.

 * [Builder Book](https://github.com/builderbook/builderbook): Open source web app to write and host documentation or sell books.
 Built with React, Material-UI, Next, Express, Mongoose, MongoDB.